 Even a little bowl of water could attract interesting insects and support local bees if you care for it properly.
 In other words, no matter what size water source you make available, it will be sure to attract wildlife!
 Water sources will get more attention in drier climates or hotter times of year.
 Water features are an important and helpful part of any natural garden.

-9. Get a bird feeder for your natural garden
+9. Get a bird feeder for natural gardening

 Additionally, the habitat in your yard can make a difference.
 Are you near a forest, or more open habitat?
 Are there bushes or small trees nearby for birds to hide and rest in?